 King Arthur Flour is a fine-textured, certified gluten-free almond flour that is full of good fats and proteins

-Which type of flour is best for diabetic?
+Which type of flour is best for diabetics?

-The Smart Carb Guide published by the Glycemic Index Foundation of South Africa provides an insight on the GI values of flours.
+The Smart Carb Guide published by the Glycemic Index Foundation of South Africa provides an insight into the GI values of flours.
 Even the diabetes council has data on GI of some flours.